Looking for working holiday jobs in Australia?

 - While you’re working, collect bank statements, employer references or pay slips to prove you’ve completed the requirement.
 Then, once you have worked three months, you can begin the process of extending your visa to stay in Australia for another year.
 Great news!

-2ND YEAR VISA JOBS: HOW TO WORK IN A FARM
+2ND YEAR VISA JOBS: HOW TO GET FARM WORK

 NEVER PAY MONEY TO ANYBODY BEFORE YOU ARRIVE